sourcefrog/conserve/doc/format.md

 A band may be *open*, while it is receiving data, or *finished* when everything from the source has been written.
-Bands may remain open indefinitely, across multiple Dura invocations, until they are finished.
+Bands may remain open indefinitely, across multiple Conserve invocations, until they are finished.
 Once the band is finished, it will not be changed.

 Bands are numbered hierarchically across tiers and sequentially within